igvteam/igv-reports/README.md

     * __--translate-sequence-track__ Three-frame Translate sequence track
     * __--tabulator__ Use the tabulator template for the table
     * __--filter-config__ YAML config file for column setup for tabulator.
+    * __--merge-overlaps__ Merge overlapping intervals in multi-locus files such as bedpe.
+If set bedpe features with overlapping regions will be presented in a single locus view.
+Default is false.

 **Track file formats:**